May 14 Revolt: The revolt

 The attacks motivated the French, Spanish and English governments to send contingents to mitigate the violence and allow the new government to reestablish order, as well as protect their nationals.
-The revolt lasted until the 19 May 1915.
+The revolt lasted until 19 May 1915.

 A hundred-two people were killed during the revolt.
 Hundreds were injured, of which about 250 were injured severely.

 Afterward

 The revolt was victorious in substituting the unpopular dictatorship of Castro, for a Constitutional Junta in 1915, and forcing the resignation of Manuel de Arriaga.
 Manuel de Arriaga resigned days after the coup, Pimenta de Castro and Machado Santos were eventually arrested and dispatched to Angra do Heroísmo.
 The 1915 Portuguese legislative election was scheduled, in which the Democratic Party would once again win.

 Sá Cardoso would gather with other members of the victorious group at the balcony of the Lisbon town hall to proclaim their victory.
 With order restored Teófilo Braga became President and the Democratic Party leader, João Chagas, was nominated to head the government, but was unable to take-up his position, as he was in the hospital from the injuries sustained during the revolt.